PSG’s Neymar a Champions League doubt for Dortmund last 16 trip | Malay Mail

 The world’s most expensive player has missed three matches having been sidelined with a rib injury since the victory over Montpellier on February 2.

-“I can’t say that he will be 100% to play against Borussia Dortmund,” Tuchel said after the 6-1 French Cup quarter-final hammering of Dijon.
+“I can’t say that he will be 100 per cent to play against Borussia Dortmund,” Tuchel said after the 6-1 French Cup quarter-final hammering of Dijon.

 PSG will wait until the last possible moment before making a decision on the Brazilian’s chances of facing Amiens in Ligue 1 at the weekend.